Hello Planning Mashers!

 Time to think of an outline of your action plan.
 Divide your goal into small actionable steps and better yet – assign a certain date to each one of them!

-If you have a plan and you put yourself on the deadline you’ll be more likely to achieve it since it’s not just a huge unattainable goal anymore, but instead, simple steps you already have scheduled.
+If you have a plan and you put yourself on a deadline you’ll be more likely to achieve it since it’s not just a huge unattainable goal anymore, but instead, simple steps you already have scheduled.

 What can stop me?